Model-Based Reinforcement Learning in Discrete-Action Non-Markovian Reward Decision Processes: Related Work

-Finally, a large body of work aims at learning the NMR's model, e.g.,~\citep{GaonB20}.
-This topic is out of the scope of this paper, as we aim at devising model-based RL approaches for given NMR specifications.
-To the best of our knowledge, \qrmax\ is the first tabular model-based RL algorithm for discounted NMRDPs that factorizes environment and reward dynamics to obtain PAC-MDP guarantees with improved sample-complexity bounds over \rmax\ on $S \times Q$.
+Finally, a substantial body of work aims to learn the NMR model itself, e.g.,~\cite{GaonB20}; this is outside our scope since we assume a given NMR specification.
+To the best of our knowledge, \qrmax\ is the first tabular model-based RL algorithm for discounted NMRDPs that factorizes environment and reward dynamics to obtain PAC-MDP guarantees with improved sample-complexity bounds over \rmax\ on $S\times Q$.